 The Cayman’s pure, undiluted feedback immediately makes you feel at one with the road.
 The electric power-steering is perfectly weighted and full of the feel.

-Our Cayman wasn’t fitted with dynamic engine mounts, a torque-vectoring system or limited-slip differential, yet the handling is still sublime.
-Better still, even without the brilliant PASM adaptive dampers, the ride is surprisingly supple, meaning the Porsche soaks up and deals with bumps quite well.
+Even without the brilliant optional PASM adaptive dampers, the ride is surprisingly supple, meaning the Porsche soaks up and deals with bumps quite well.
 The Porsche is refined, too, with much less wind and road noise.
-In fact, our sound meter revealed the Cayman emitted 70dB at 70mph.

 The fast-shifting PDK gearbox is well suited to the Cayman, and allows you to make the most of the car’s performance.
 In corners, the sheer amount of grip available means the Porsche encourages you to push harder into every turn, while the steering is full of feedback so you can place the car exactly where you want.
 When you do reach the limit of grip, the Cayman breaks away progressively, so you can catch the ensuing slide easily.